Review of TPG mobile phone plans

-TPG’s plans range in price from $20 to $40 per month, which lands the MVNO right in the mainstream in terms of costs and credit inclusions.
-Let’s see how they stack up in a heated prepaid mobile competition:
+TPG’s plans range from $20 to $40 per month, which lands the MVNO right in the mainstream in terms of both pricing and credit inclusions.
+Let’s see how the above plans stack up in a heated prepaid mobile competition.

 $19.99 Plan Compared

-This plan sits nicely among the competition.
+This plan sits nicely amongst the competition.
 TPG’s main rivals in this price bracket are ALDI Mobile, Coles Mobile and Yomojo.
-TPG looks set to take the crown here.
-While Coles wins out in the data department, it should be noted it’s on a 28-day billing period, meaning you effectively get billed 13 times a year instead of 12.
+But TPG looks set to take the crown here.
+While Coles wins out in the data inclusions, it should be noted it’s on a 28 day billing period, meaning you effectively get billed 13 times a year instead of 12.
 TPG also trumps ALDI in value-included and Yomojo in data.

 $29.99 Plan Compared

 The $30 range of prepaid mobile plans sees TPG up against some tougher competition.
 In this price bracket, there are simply more providers offering more data.
-Who reigns supreme?
+The question is, who reigns supreme?
 TPG competes against Amaysim, Kogan and Lebara.
 While the two former telcos offer the same data, it seems that Lebara wins out with a hefty 5GB.
 All in all, it’s pretty neck and neck and bonus offers can come into effect here as well.

 $34.99 Plan Compared

-As we move up in the mid-tier of mobile plans, we see that telcos are ramping up the data inclusions big time.
-Here TPG again sits very well among the competition, however it loses out to both OVO Mobile and Kogan as far as data is concerned.
-Also in competition is ALDI Mobile again, but TPG trumps their plan by a gigabyte.
+As we move up in the mid-tier of mobile plans, we see that telcos are ramping up the data inclusions.
+TPG again sits very well among the competition, however it loses out to OVO Mobile and Kogan as far as data is concerned.
+Also in competition is ALDI Mobile again, but TPG trumps its plan by a gigabyte.

 $39.99 Plan Compared

-TPG faces even more telcos in this price bracket.
-However, a promising thing to learn is that they’re the only prepaid telco to offer 10GB of data for less than $40!
+TPG faces even more providers in this price bracket.
+However, a promising thing to learn is that it is the only prepaid telco to offer 10GB of data for less than $40!
 If that’s not value, then we’re stumped.
 Here, TPG wins out against Coles Mobile, Optus and Boost Mobile, but these guys simply cannot compete with TPG’s data.

-Is a TPG prepaid mobile plan worth the money?
+Is a TPG mobile plan worth the money?